19,99 €

 Work out your break-even point.

-You can calculate your break-even point in several different ways (Chapter 9 explains just how).
+You can calculate your break-even point in several different ways (and Chapter 12 explains just how).
 Understanding this information is a powerful weapon in your business artillery.

 Even if you’re making a profit, you may find yourself short of cash.
-In Chapter 10, I explain how to generate a Cashflow Projection so that you can anticipate any cash shortfalls.
+In Chapter 13, I explain how to generate a Cashflow Projection so that you can anticipate any cash shortfalls.
+Note that not every business needs to go to the trouble of generating Cashflow Projections, but Chapter 13 explains when this report is advisable.

 Set sales targets and expense budgets for the 12 months ahead.